dobsondev/alexs-archive/README.md

 - [ ] Add emailing epub to Kindle (Resend)

 Nice to Have:
+- [ ] Uploading only to select users
+- [ ] Help page for how to setup Send-to-Kindle Emails and Approved Emails
 - [ ] Searching
 - [ ] Pagination
 - [ ] Ratings (from our users)